AdaCore/learn/content/courses/advanced-ada/parts/data_types/types.rst

 incomplete declaration of the :ada:`Integer_List` type and then complete it after the declaration of :ada:`Next`.

-Incomplete types are useful to declare mutually dependent types, as we'll see in the next section.
+Incomplete types are useful to declare
+:ref:`mutually dependent types <Adv_Ada_Mutually_Dependent_Types>`, as we'll
+see later on.
 Also, we can also have formal incomplete types, as we'll discuss :ref:`later <Adv_Ada_Formal_Incomplete_Types>`.

 .. admonition:: In the Ada Reference Manual